Ransinghsatyajitray/langgraph/README.md

 7. Now we have to define the chatbot function which takes parameter as state (current message) and based on the messages/user queries the llm will get invoked
 8. This chatbot need to be added to graph builder. graph_builder.add_node("chatbot",chatbot)
 9. To get the flow we use graph_builder.add_edge(START,"chatbot") and graph_builder.add_edge("chatbot",END)
-10. After creating the node , we ccompile the graph_builder
+10. After creating the node , we compile the graph_builder
 11. we can use IPython.display to show the mages.
 12. create feasibility for user to enter the messages.